jbarnes850/deephermes-mlx/README.md

 - `benchmark [options]`: Run benchmark with optional custom settings
 - `recommend`: Get model recommendations based on your hardware
 - `switch <model>`: Switch to a different model (e.g., `switch 3b`, `switch 8b`, `switch 24b`)
+- `serve start`: Start a model server with the current model
+- `serve status`: Check the status of the running server
+- `serve stop`: Stop the running server

 ## Model Selector with Adaptive Loading